 Roll-over relief: time limit for re-investment: Board's discretion

 In some circumstances, the Board’s statutory authority to extend the time limit has been delegated.
-The Business Unit Head or the Grade 6 Compliance Team Leader may allow an extension:
+The relevant Grade 7 technician may allow an extension:

 - in the case of land disposed of under a compulsory purchase order or under threat of such an order, provided the conditions set out at CG60660+ are satisfied;